Dennis Ritchie

 Dennis MacAlistair Ritchie (September 9, 1941 – c.
 October 12, 2011) was an American computer scientist.
 He created, together with long-time colleague Ken Thompson, the Unix operating system, C programming language, and B programming language.
-Ritchie and Thompson were awarded the Turing Award from the Association for Computing Machinery (ACM) in 1983, the IEEE Richard W. Hamming Medal from the Institute of Electrical and Electronics Engineers (IEEE) in 1990, and the National Medal of Technology from President Bill Clinton in 1999.

-Ritchie was the head of Lucent Technologies System Software Research Department when he retired in 2007.

 Early life and education

 Dennis Ritchie was born in Bronxville, New York.
 His father was Alistair E. Ritchie, a longtime Bell Labs scientist and co-author of The Design of Switching Circuits on switching circuit theory.
 As a child, Dennis moved with his family to Summit, New Jersey, where he graduated from Summit High School.
 He graduated from Harvard University with degrees in physics and applied mathematics in 1963.